Newfoundland dog: Origin

+The Oxford English Dictionary attests "Newfoundland dog" to as early as 1766, when the breed is mentioned in the journal of Joseph Banks.

 In the early 1880s, fishermen and explorers from Ireland and England travelled to the Grand Banks of Newfoundland, where they described two types of working dogs.
 One was heavily built, large with a longish coat, and the other medium-sized in build – an active, smooth-coated water dog.
 The heavier breed was known as the greater Newfoundland, or Newfoundland.
 The smaller breed was known as the lesser Newfoundland, or St. John's water dog.
 The St. John's water dog became the founding breed of modern retrievers.
 Both breeds were used as working dogs to pull fishnets, with the Greater Newfoundland also being used to haul carts and other equipment.

 It has been proposed that the original Newfoundland that lived on the island was smaller; in theory, the smaller landrace was bred with mastiffs when sold to the English, and the English version was popularized as the modern Newfoundland.

 Reputation

 The breed's working role was varied.
 Many tales have been told of the courage displayed by Newfoundlands in adventuring and lifesaving exploits.
 Over the last two centuries, this has inspired a number of artists, who have portrayed the dogs in paint, stone, bronze, and porcelain.
 One famous Newfoundland was named Seaman, one of the most traveled dogs in human history, who accompanied American explorers Lewis and Clark on their expedition from the Mississippi to the Pacific and back, a journey that took three years.
 A statue of him is included in many Lewis and Clark monuments.
 Many children's books have been written about Seaman.

 The breed prospered in the United Kingdom, until 1914 and again in 1939, when its numbers were almost fatally depleted by wartime restrictions.
 Since the 1950s there has been a steady increase in numbers and popularity, despite the fact that the Newfoundland's great size and fondness for mud and water makes it unsuitable as a pet for many households.